DinkRoy/NSK-Warrior/README.md

 The game is also available at [itch.io](https://imaginary-monkey.itch.io/nsk-warrior).

+## Features
+- **Playable in Browser:** Enjoy the game directly in your web browser.
+- **PWA Support:** Install as a Progressive Web App for a native app-like experience.
+- **Original Game Booklet** While playing, flip through maps and game details in the original booklet that accompanied the game.
+- **Autosave & Resume:** Your progress is automatically saved when navigating back or when the app window is hidden.
+Play resumes automatically on reload.

 ## Booklet
 To add a game booklet to your project:
 - Copy the booklet folder to your project.